 If your business falls under either Title I or Title III of the ADA and you do not believe you are compliant, consult with a disability lawyer and explore your options.
 [Interested in e-commerce website software?
 Check out our top picks.]

-When it comes to business websites, there are no clear rules.
-That doesn't let businesses off the hook, though; they still must provide an accessible website that takes into account users with disabilities.
+When it comes to ADA website compliance, there are no clear rules.
+That doesn't let businesses off the hook, though; they still must provide an accessible website that accommodates users with disabilities.

 What's the best way to build an ADA-compliant website if there isn't a clear definition of what that means?
 There are a few actions you can take to set you on the right path toward ADA compliance, or at least help you demonstrate that your business has made a good-faith effort toward accommodation, should you ever wind up in court.

-Accessibility of a website means ensuring that individuals who are blind, deaf or who must navigate by voice are still able to meaningfully engage with the content on your website.
+Accessibility of a website means ensuring that individuals who are visually impaired or hearing-impaired or those who must navigate by voice are still able to meaningfully engage with the content on your website.
 This can be done in many ways, including some that are not immediately obvious.
 All in all, totally revamping a website to be ADA compliant could come with a hefty price tag, possibly up to $37,000, but it insulates your business from being targeted by lawsuits.

-Here are just some common ways businesses address accessibility issues on their websites:
+Here are some common ways businesses address accessibility issues associated with their web content:

 - Create alt tags for all images, videos and audio files: Alt tags allow users with disabilities to read or hear alternative descriptions of content they might not otherwise be able to view.
 Alt tags describe the object itself and, generally, the purpose it serves on the site.

-- Identify the site's language in header code: Making it clear what language the site should be read in can help users that utilize text readers.
-Text readers can identify those codes and are able to function accordingly.
+- Identify the site's language in header code: Making it clear what language the site should be read in helps users who utilize text readers.
+Text readers can identify those codes and function accordingly.

 - Offer alternatives and suggestions when users encounter input errors: If a user with a disability is encountering input errors because of their need to navigate the website differently, your site should automatically offer recommendations to them as to how to better navigate toward the content they need.